 El Pilar, Guatemala & Belize / 2003 – 2006

-Contribution: Created children’s forest gardening program: Funding helped support a shared intention of empowering the indigenous children to be a part of the conservation strategies to save the Maya forest; develop Maya Forest Garden Coloring Book: Helped develop and fund the production of a children’s coloring book about the Maya forest.
+TTF created children’s forest gardening program and funding helped support a shared intention of empowering the indigenous children to be a part of the conservation strategies to save the Maya forest.
+The Tribal Trust also developed the Maya Forest Garden Coloring Book and helped develop and fund the production of a children’s coloring book about the Maya forest.